Amrik Singh: Strikes and agitations

-The AISSF held a strike on October 25, 1980 and another on November 14, 1980 to protest against the high bus fare increase and some other issues in such districts as Amritsar, Gurdaspur, Jalandhar, Patiala, Ludhiana with trains not being able to operate then.
+The AISSF held a strike on 25 October 1980 and another on 14 November 1980 to protest against the high bus fare increase and some other issues in such districts as Amritsar, Gurdaspur, Jalandhar, Patiala, Ludhiana with trains not being able to operate then.
 This resulted in student-police clashes at numerous places causing the police to open fire at Dasuya and Jhabhal.
-On the November 14, 1980 strike against the bus fare increase organized by the AISSF there was jammed traffic in the province.
+On 14 November 1980 strike against the bus fare increase organized by the AISSF there was jammed traffic in the province.
 The residents of the province provided full support for the Sikh students.
 Following these agitations all political parties joined the struggle against the increased bus fares.
 Some reports are there of police stations being attacked.

 The AISSF held numerous agitations, strikes, street riots against various causes and politicians.
 During the time of the bus fare agitations the AISSF also held numerous demonstrations against various political leaders including the chief minister of Punjab, Darbara Singh.
 Some notable agitations including Sikh students besieging various Punjab ministers and lock themselves inside their offices or residences during early December 1980.
 The students responsible were arrested and tortured and more subsequent agitations was launched for the release of these students with these agitations were so forceful that the police released the students within a couple of days.

 The success of the AISSF, which this time numbered to a membership of 300,000 members, at one point compelled the non-government political parties to join in and hold a demonstration in front of the state secretariat at Chandigarh from making a speech, in January 1981.

 Thousands of AISSF volunteers joined the demonstration with more than a thousand being arrested and eventually police throwing tear-gas and also caning them, however the AISSF were successful in delaying the Punjab governor from making a speech making the government invite all the political parties for a dialogue.

 Anti-tobacco march

 This issue of banning tobacco in and other improvements to Amritsar also put leeway to get the Sikh issues to mainstream politics.
-In May 1981 The AISSF alongside Dal Khalsa put forth to pass the bill of banning tobacco in the city of Amritsar, tobacco is strictly forbidden in Sikhism, this bill was originally introduced in 1977 by the Akali Dal for the 400 years founding of Amritsar celebrations.
-The AISSF gave an ultimatum to the Punjab government to ban tobacco in the city by March 30 or there would be an agitation.
+In May 1981 The AISSF alongside Dal Khalsa put forth to pass the bill of banning tobacco in the city of Amritsar, tobacco is forbidden in Sikhism, this bill was originally introduced in 1977 by the Akali Dal for the 400 years founding of Amritsar celebrations.
+The AISSF gave an ultimatum to the Punjab government to ban tobacco in the city by 30 March or there would be an agitation.

 The Government of Punjab seemed to agree with the issue but they said that technically passing such a ban would be unconstitutional and therefore could not.
 Meanwhile, AISSF members forcibly started preventing merchants from selling tobacco and to add to the heat Harchand Longowal also publicly expressed his support for the ban.